slash3b/slash3b.github.io/_posts/2019-03-15-http-versions-difference.markdown

 So basically since this version it is not hypertext but hypermedia protocol.

 * The connection between server and client is closed after every request.
-One of the main drawbacks of this protocol version, in my opinion.
+One of the main drawbacks of this protocol version.

-Since that version, HTTP started to support caching, multipart messages, contenct encoding, authorization and much more.
+Since that version, HTTP started to support caching, multipart messages, content encoding, authorization and much more.

 Read more in [RFC 1945](https://tools.ietf.org/html/rfc1945)